-If a student misses more than 4 Formation groups and/or 4 Chapels, they will be put on chapel probation the following semester.
-Excessive absences may result in the forfeiture of all privileges to represent the University in any official capacity - student leadership, athletics, music, etc. Senior students who are on chapel probation during their final semester will not be allowed to participate in commencement.
+If a student misses more than 4 campus life groups and/or 4 Chapels, they will be put on chapel probation the following semester.
+Excessive absences may result in the forfeiture of all privileges to represent the University in any official capacity - student leadership, athletics, music, etc.